synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

         WebSocketHandler.send_updates(message)
 ```

-The only subtle point in the send_ws() (that’s short for “send over websocket”) routine up above is the use of a “class” method in the WebSocketHandler class (defined previously).
+The only subtle point in the send_ws() (that"s short for "send over websocket") routine up above is the use of a "class" method in the WebSocketHandler class (defined previously).

-Because WebSocketHandler.send_updates() only used class *variables*, and was itself declared to be “class-wide”, it can be invoked by outside code (like the routine above) *without* having an actual reference to a WebSocketHandler.
+Because WebSocketHandler.send_updates() only used class *variables*, and was itself declared to be "class-wide", it can be invoked by outside code (like the routine above) *without* having an actual reference to a WebSocketHandler.

 This next function is invoked when connected SNAP Nodes broadcast (multicast) status() reports.
-WHY this function gets invoked is because we specified so, when we defined that “function dictionary” up above.
+WHY this function gets invoked is because we specified so, when we defined that "function dictionary" up above.
 WHY the nodes are sending these reports is a function of their loaded SNAPpy scripts, refer the very first code walk-through in this document.

 ```python
     def status(self, batt, pressed, count):